viktorvano/SpeechRecognitionAI/README.md

 ### TODO List
 - Weights Ironing: Set weight to zero of the first hidden layer of those connections which training has not altered.
 - Extenf FFT to full FFT with Real and Imaginary values (now there is only an FFT magnitude Real x Imag)
+- Change architecture to a multi neural network model with a judge neural network and two step training.

 ## Application Screenshots